 London

 In 1988, HRH Princess Margaret presented him with the award for College Student Allmusician of the Year at the International Wavendon Allmusic Competition.
-In London, Fowkes has performed with: Adalberto Santiago, Alfredo Rodriguez, Cleo Laine, George Chisholm, Henry Fiol, Jesus Alemani, John R.T.
+In London, Fowkes performed with: Adalberto Santiago, Alfredo Rodriguez, Cleo Laine, George Chisholm, Henry Fiol, Jesus Alemani, John R.T.
 Davies, Johnny Dankworth, Nigel Kennedy, Patato Valdes, Roberto Pla, Stacey Kent, and Steve Turre.

 Born in Zambia and having spent most of his early childhood in Mexico, Fowkes moved to England in 1971.
-His classical studies gained him a place at the world-renowned Royal College of Music (London) where he studied with legendary concert pianist Yonty Solomon and privately with the legendary Cuban Maestro Chucho Valdes.
+His classical studies gained him a place at the world-renowned Royal College of Music (London) where he studied with legendary concert pianist Yonty Solomon and privately with the Cuban Maestro Chucho Valdes.

 TV & Film

-Fowkes has made several TV appearances: Garrison Keillor’s A Prairie Home Companion and the Rosie O’Donnell Show.
-He can be heard and/or seen in the films Finding Forrester, Ghost World, Lipstick On Your Collar, Madame Suzatska, Proud, The Loss of a Teardrop Diamond, and five-time Oscar winner The Aviator.
+Fowkes has made many radio and TV appearances: Garrison Keillor’sA Prairie Home Companion and the Rosie O’Donnell Show.
+He can be heard and/or seen in the films Finding Forrester, Ghost World, Lipstick On Your Collar, Madame Suzatska, Proud, The Loss of a Teardrop Diamond, and five-time Oscar winnerThe Aviator.

-Fowkes' career with Woody Allen has spanned X years.
+Fowkes' partnership with Woody Allen has spanned three decades.
 He’s featured on the soundtrack of Allen’s film You Will Meet a Tall Dark Stranger (‘10) and plays the voice and piano of Cole Porter in the Oscar winning film Midnight in Paris (‘11) for which the soundtrack received a Grammy.
-He’s featured playing the theme “Blue Moon” in Allen’s Blue Jasmine (‘13) and is included in Magic In The Moonlight (‘14), Cafe Society (‘16) and A Rainy Day In New York (‘19).
+He’s featured playing the theme Blue Moon in Allen’s Blue Jasmine (‘13) and plays in Magic In The Moonlight (‘14), Cafe Society (‘16) and A Rainy Day In New York (‘19).

 Today